 A key question in plant biology is how the hormone auxin controls such a diversity of developmental events.
 Research in the Kepinski lab is focused on understanding how the specificity which can account for this control arises in the auxin signalling system.
 Although the current qualitative model of this complex system provides a conceptual framework for understanding how auxin can turn genes on and off, it is unclear how and where specific information is carried in the system and thus how auxin pulses of differing length and amplitude can be translated into quantitatively different genomic outputs both within and between various developmental contexts.
 To address these questions, we are obtaining quantitative and cell-type-specific genomic and biochemical data to parameterize comparative mathematical models of auxin response in juxtaposed developmental contexts to understand how auxin operates throughout development.
-Because of the desire to model, as far as possible, at the level of the single cell and with realistic binding preferences among protein components, the group in heavily involved in single-cell-type sampling techniques and in vitro and in vivo quantification of protein interactions and abundance.
-We work closely with modellers at CPIB in Nottingham and the Computational Biology Group at Leeds to integrate the experimental and theoretical aspects of the work.
+Our principal model system is the root epidermis which is made up of hair cells that can produce root hairs and non-hair cells that typically do not.
+This tissue is of particular interest because these adjacent cell types have dramatically different capacities to transport and respond to auxin.
+Because of the desire to model, as far as possible, at the level of the single cell and with realistic binding preferences among protein components, we are heavily involved in single-cell-type sampling techniques and in vitro and in vivo quantification of protein interactions and abundance.
+We work closely with modellers at CPIB in Nottingham and to integrate the experimental and theoretical aspects of the work.